ykrsama/clash-jump/README.md

 ## On local machine

-**For mac user**:
+### For mac user:

 1. Copy `scripts/clash-forward-mac.sh` to your local machine
 2. Run `./clash-forward-mac.sh` on local machine

 This script will create ssh tunnel and setup system proxy.
 And will reset the system proxy when the script is terminated.

-**For windows user (Automation script WIP)**:
+### For windows user (Automation script WIP):

 1. Setup ssh-tunnel with Putty or MobaXterm or other tools.
 2. Setup system proxy

-**For linux user (Automation script WIP)**:
+### For linux user (Automation script WIP):

 1. Run the following command to create ssh tunnel:
    ```bash
    PROXY_PORT=''; \
    CTL_PORT=''; \